syncfusion-content/angularjs-docs/angular-1/Diagram/Symbol-Palette.md

 {% highlight javascript %}

-   var  palettes= [{
+   var palettes = [{
        name: "Basic Shapes",
        expanded: true,
        items: [{
            name: "Rectangle",
            height: 40,
            width: 80,
            //Specifies the size of palette Item
            paletteItem: {
                // Enables to fit the content into the specified palette item size
                enableScale: true
                // When it is set as false, the element is rendered with actual node size }
        }]
    }]
-    syncApp.controller('diagramCtrl', function ($scope) {
+   syncApp.controller('diagramCtrl', function($scope) {
        $scope.diagramId = "diagram";
        //Defines the palette collection
        $scope.palettes = palettes;
        $scope.paletteItemWidth: 50,
            $scope.paletteItemHeight: 50,
    });

 {% endhighlight %}